domenicovistocco/seminarians-data_johr/README.md

 - **model_data.xlsx**: a table with 159 rows (seminarians) and 118 columns (indicators)

-- **model_data_no_na.xlsx**: the same table above described where missing value were imputed fitting a low-rank matrix approximation to a matrix with missing values via nuclear-norm regularization.
+- **model_data_no_missing.xlsx**: the same table above described where missing value were imputed fitting a low-rank matrix approximation to a matrix with missing values via nuclear-norm regularization.
 For details, see:

         Rahul Mazumder, Trevor Hastie and Rob Tibshirani (2010) Spectral Regularization Algorithms for Learning Large Incomplete Matrices, https://web.stanford.edu/~hastie/Papers/mazumder10a.pdf